bsless/clj-fast/README.md

 ## Purpose

-This repo provides a dual purpose:
+This repo serves a dual purpose:

 - Providing faster implementations of Clojure's core functions as macros.
 - Reference guide on the performance characteristics of different ways